Freezing butternut squash

 5. Allow the squash to cook completely and then scoop the flesh out into a blender.
 Process it until smooth adding a little water if necessary.

-6. We like to freeze the pulp in one litre yoghurt containers; pop it out after a day and keep in well-sealed translucent bags.
+6. Freeze the pulp in a one litre yoghurt container; pop it out after a day and keep in a well-sealed translucent bag.

 7. They will keep in the freezer until the new-season crop is ready.

 I like to put some in smaller containers too.
 I love a butternut smoothie for breakfast now and then.
-Just add a quarter of a banana, some kefir and a squirt of fresh lime-juice; and a teaspoon of honey and you already have a meal.
+Just add a quarter of a banana, some kefir and a squirt of fresh lime-juice; and a teaspoon of honey.
+You already have a meal.
 It's really quite filling.

 It's all about getting those mandatory ten-colours a day into your food; for those who want to live long in the land.